By: AY1920S2-CS2103-W15-4 Since: Feb 2020 Licence: MIT

 Prerequisites: Program is showing list of slots to (run

-).
+display s).
 Program is pre-populated with the sample data of pets and slots.-

 Test case: